ypid/seafile-wiki/Build-and-deploy-seafile-server-from-source.md

   </tr>
 </table>

-Seahub is the web front-end of Seafile.
+Seahub is the web front end of Seafile.
 It's written in the [Django](http://djangoproject.com) framework.
-Seahub requires Python 2.7 installed on your server, and it depends on the following python libraries:
+Seahub requires Python 2.7 installed on your server, and it needs the following python libraries:

 * [django 1.3](https://www.djangoproject.com/download/1.3.1/tarball/)
 * [djblets](https://github.com/djblets/djblets/tarball/release-0.6.14)